I-22 and I-65 come together at a multi level interchange at Lewisburg in Birmingham. 10/08/16

-Interstate 22 is the designation for the U.S. 78 / Corridor X freeway (High Priority Corridor 10) between Memphis, Tennessee, and Birmingham, Alabama.
-I-22 begins where Interstate 269 crosses paths with U.S. 78 at Byhalia, Mississippi.
+Interstate 22 is the designation for the freeway along U.S. 78 / Corridor X (High Priority Corridor 10) between Memphis, Tennessee, and Birmingham, Alabama.
+I-22 begins where Interstate 269 converges with U.S. 78 at Byhalia, Mississippi.
 Taking a mostly rural route, I-22 runs east southeasterly to Holly Springs and through Holly Springs National Forest before reaching the south side of New Albany.
-Beyond an older stretch there that was upgraded, Corridor X continues to the Tupelo area, where it crosses paths with the U.S. 45 freeway leading south to Shannon and north to Saltillo.
+Beyond an older stretch at New Albany that was upgraded, Corridor X continues to the Tupelo area, where it meets the freeway along U.S. 45 leading south to Shannon and north to Saltillo.

-The remainder of Interstate 22 in Mississippi ventures east over hilly terrain to Fulton and the Alabama state line east of Tremont.
+The remainder of Interstate 22 in Mississippi traverses hilly terrain east to Fulton and the Alabama state line beyond Tremont.
 Once in Alabama, I-22 passes by Hamilton, Guin and Winfield to Walker County.
 The freeway doubles as Alabama Route 4 throughout the Heart of Dixie.

 Advancing eastward, I-22 travels north of Eldridge and Carbon Hill through areas of the Appalachian Piedmont.
 The freeway passes between Horseshoe Mountain and Mc Clesky Hill before shifting southeast by Jasper and Cordova.
 Once near Graysville, U.S. 78 separates from Interstate 22 for an arterial route south to Adamsville, Forestdale and Birmingham while I-22 parallels Fivemile Creek east to Coalburg and Interstate 65 near Lewisburg.
-A ribbon cutting ceremony took place on June 20, 2016 for the final segment, between Coalburg Road and I-65.
-Future work will connect the east end with U.S. 31.
+A ribbon cutting ceremony took place on June 20, 2016 for the final segment of I-22, between Coalburg Road and I-65.
+Although unfunded, future work will connect the east end with U.S. 31.

 The first official Interstate 22 signs were installed in Marion and Walker Counties, Alabama by April 2013.
 I-22 was formally designated in Mississippi at a signage ceremony held on October 23, 2015 at New Albany.16

 Interstate 22 is part of High Priority Corridor 10: ADHS Corridor X from Memphis to Birmingham.
 Its designation was written into law.
 “Corridor X” was a result of its placement within the alphabetical listing of Appalachian Regional Planning Commission highway corridors.
 Corridor X is the 24th corridor in a listing from A to Z (notwithstanding some derivative routes such as A-1 and O-1).